mlynch/nextjs-tailwind-ionic-capacitor-starter/README.md

 npx cap open android
 ```

+## Caveats

+One caveat with this project: Because the app must be able to run purely client-side and use [Next.js's Export command](https://nextjs.org/docs/advanced-features/static-html-export), that means no Server Side Rendering in this code base.
+There is likely a way to SSR and a fully static Next.js app in tandem but it requires [a Babel plugin](https://github.com/erzr/next-babel-conditional-ssg-ssr) or would involve a more elaborate monorepo setup with code sharing that is out of scope for this project.

+Additionally, Next.js routing is not really used much in this app beyond a catch-all route to render the native app shell and engage the Ionic React Router.
+This is primarily because Next.js routing is not set up to enable native-style transitions and history state management like the kind Ionic uses.

 ## What is Capacitor?

 You can think of [Capacitor](https://capacitorjs.com/) as a sort of "electron for mobile" that runs standard web apps on iOS, Android, Desktop, and Web.